 • Expand Internationally.
 We believe there is significant opportunity to continue to expand the use of our platform outside the United States.
-In the fiscal year ended January 31, 2017, 35% of our total revenue was generated outside of the United States.
+In the fiscal year ended January 31, 2017 and the three months ended April 30, 2017, total revenue generated outside of the United States was 35% and 34%, respectively, of our total revenue.
 We intend to continue to expand our sales and drive adoption of our platform globally.